Germany builds momentum for EU sanctions over Navalny

 "We are appalled that there should have been a repeat anywhere in the world," she added.

-And a group of 44 OPCW members, including France, Germany, and the UK, called on Russia "to investigate to disclose in a swift and transparent manner the circumstances of this chemical weapons attack".
+And a group of 44 OPCW members, including France, Germany, and the UK, called on Russia "to disclose in a swift and transparent manner the circumstances of this chemical weapons attack".

-Germany has led EU diplomacy on the case because Navalny was flown to Berlin for medical treatment after falling ill in Russia in August.
+Germany has led EU diplomacy on Navalny because he was flown to Berlin for medical treatment after falling ill in Russia in August.

 Maas had previously warned that if the OPCW confirmed Germany's medical analysis, then Berlin would push for EU sanctions.